Donegal Abbey: History

 Donegal Abbey was founded in 1474 by Finola O'Donnell (née O'Connor, also known as Nuala O'Donnell), and her husband Hugh Roe O'Donnell.
 Finola was a member of a powerful family of princes in Leinster, while Hugh was the king of Tyrconnell, what is now County Donegal.
 According to a 17th-century account in Latin by one of the abbey's friars, translated to English by Charles Patrick Meehan, Finola made a journey of around 100 mi with a number of women to the monastery at Ross Errilly Friary in County Galway, where Franciscan monks were holding a provincial chapter.
 The purpose of her journey was to request the founding of a Franciscan monastery in Tyrconnell.
 Her request was initially refused, but according to the account she replied: "What!
 I have journeyed a hundred miles to attain the object that has long been dearest to my heart, and will you now venture to deny my prayer?
 If you do, beware of God’s wrath, for I will appeal to His throne and charge you with the loss of all the souls which your reluctance may cause to perish in the territory of Tirconnell!".
 This plea was successful, and a number of Franciscans agreed to accompany her back to Tyrconnell.
 They began building the abbey, at a site next to the wharf in Donegal, which the account described as "a lovely spot, and sweetly suggestive of holy meditations".

 Later in 1474, before the abbey was completed, Finola O'Donnell died.
 Hugh Roe married again, to Fingalla O'Brien, and she continued Finola's work, ensuring that the monastery, church cloisters and other features were completed successfully.
 The abbey was dedicated that same year.
 In 1505, Hugh Roe O'Donnell died and was succeeded by his son, Hugh Oge.
 Fingalla withdrew from public life after the accession of her son, living a life of austerity and prayer in a small house close to the abbey.

+Creevelea Abbey, located in what is now Dromahair, County Leitrim was founded in 1508 by Eóghan O'Ruairc, Lord of West Bréifne, and his wife Margaret O'Brian, daughter of a King of Thomond, as a daughter foundation of Donegal Abbey.